Your Boxing Day walk sorted: seaside strolls and rural routes to blow out the Christmas cobwebs

 Where to park: Thornley Woodland Centre – free parking with countryside rangers to point you in the right direction.
 (Postcode: NE39 1AU)

 Derwent Walk is a scenic route that runs 12 miles between Consett and Gateshead on the old Derwent Valley Railway track.
-The route passes through woodland, ponds and riverside areas and is full of wildlife and history, making it a perfect spot for a long walk with your furry best friend where they can discover plenty of new smells.
+The route passes through woodland, ponds and riverside areas and is full of wildlife and history, making it perfect for a long Boxing Day walk to get the blood pumping again after all that merry making.